dyhes/zulip/docs/contributing/code-reviewing.md

-If you need help or think an open discussion topic requires more feedback or a more complex discussion, move the discussion to a topic in the [Zulip development community server][czo].
+If you need help or think an open discussion topic requires more feedback or a more complex discussion, move the discussion to a topic in the [Aloha development community server][czo].
 Be sure to provide links from the GitHub PR to the conversation (and vice versa) so that it's convenient to read both conversations together.